hathibelagal-dev/ARPNC/README.md

 3 2 + 5 * print
 ```

 But anything more than a space is unnecessary.
-A single space is all that matters.
-This is an equally valid program:
+A single space is all that matters, and it matters a lot.
+For example, you can't skip the spaces after and before the `$` symbols when creating a string.
+But otherwise, this is an equally valid program:

 ```
 $ Hello, World! $ print 3 2 + 5 * print